-Governor Moore announces $13.4 Million to Support Affordable Housing
+Governor Moore announces $13.4 Million to support affordable housing

-BALTIMORE — Governor Wes Moore announced $13.4 million in funds to create or preserve rental units across three counties Thursday afternoon.
+BALTIMORE — Governor Wes Moore announced $13.4 million in funds to create or preserve rental units across three counties on Wednesday.

 The funding was secured through the Rental Housing Works program, which finances rental housing that will be occupied by individuals with incomes at 60% of area median income, and the Partnership Rental Housing Program, which finances rental housing for those making 50% below the state-wide median.